segmentio/segment-docs/src/unify/profiles-sync/tables.md

 ## Tables Segment materializes

-With Profiles Sync, you can access the following three materialized view tables:
+With Profiles Sync, you can access the following three tables that Segment materializes for a more complete view of your profile:
 - [`user_traits`](#the-user_traits-table)
 - [`user_identifiers`](#the-user_identifiers-table)
 - [`profile_merges`](#the-profile_merges-table)

-Use these tables that Segment materializes for a more complete view of your profile.

 Visit the [selective sync](/docs/unify/profiles-sync/#using-selective-sync) setup page to enable the following materialized tables, which Segment disables by default.